-C. Examination with “cheat sheets”: As part of the course “Quantitative Research Methods,” which taught basic concepts in research methods and descriptive statistics, the students were evaluated at the end of the course by means of an exam in which they were permitted to bring in five “cheat sheets” they had prepared in advance.
-We can suggest three main advantages to allowing students to bring some cheat sheets into the exam:
+C. Exams with “cheat-sheets”: As part of the course “Quantitative Research Methods,” which taught basic concepts in research methods and descriptive statistics, the students were assessed at the end of the course by means of an exam in which they were permitted to bring in five cheat-sheets they had prepared in advance.
+We can suggest three main advantages to allowing students to bring some cheat-sheets into the exam:

 Firstly, the students are not required to memorize the material, but they must show higher cognitive capabilities, such as applying the concepts in new research situations, synthesizing different fields of content they have learned, and evaluating the quality of the methodological sections in a given study.

-Secondly, the process of preparing the cheat sheets is in itself a learning process, both in terms of the need to review all the study material and in terms of individual thought regarding the best way to present the material on a limited number of pages.
+Secondly, the process of preparing the cheat-sheets is in itself a learning process, both in terms of the need to review all the study material and in terms of individual thought regarding the best way to present the material on a limited number of pages.
 This allows students to choose the most effective and convenient preparation method for themselves, thereby responding to the variance among learners in terms of their command of different subjects, the difficulties they encounter in subjects, and their preferred form of presentation.
 For example, some students will prefer to present the material in a visual and diagrammatic way, while others will choose to include a large amount of text, summarize using bullet points, or include examples of a range of possible exercises.
-In addition, in order for the cheat sheets to be useful during the exam, they must be legible, clear, and organized according to an order that is logical to the learner and which allows rapid and easy location of material during the exam.
+In addition, in order for the cheat-sheets to be useful during the exam, they must be legible, clear, and organized according to an order that is logical to the learner and which allows rapid and easy location of material during the exam.

 Thirdly, bringing ancillary material into the exam helps the student emotionally.
 When asked to complete a short survey after the exam relating to the benefit of the cheat sheets, the students reported that bringing in the sheets significantly reduced their stress level and their fears before and during the exam.
 Moreover, it increased their motivation to study and succeed in the exam, helped them demonstrate their capabilities during the exam, and made them feel that the exam was fairer.
 It is important to note that allowing the use of ancillary material did not lead to “grade inflation” – the distribution of grades received was within the accepted distribution range in academia.

-Presentations of deliverables from assignments and peer evaluation
+Presentations of deliverables from assignments and peer assessment

-The following example combines several principles of alternative evaluation as reflected in the evaluation of students in the course “Evaluation for Promoting Learning,” which was provided for trainee teachers.
-The course exposes the students to the changes that have occurred in attitudes to teaching-learning-evaluation, focusing on alternative approaches for the evaluation of achievements and practical tools for applying these approaches.
+The following example combines several principles of alternative assessment as reflected in the assessment of students in the course “ Assessment for Learning,” which was provided for trainee teachers.
+The course exposes the students to the changes that have occurred in attitudes to teaching-learning- assessment, focusing on alternative approaches for the assessment of achievements and practical tools for applying these approaches.